A Hospice Chaplain's Field Guide to Caregiving

 Hello,

-I'm Rev EM, the author of these books & your guide in this first of eight gifts in the Resiliency Workshop.
+I'm Rev EM, the author of these books & your guide in this first of eight gift collections in the Resiliency Workshop.

 Picture